Journalism MJ

 Campus Location: Main

-Full-Time/Part-Time Status: The degree program is expected to be completed on a full-time basis.
+Full-Time/Part-Time Status: While the degree program can be completed on a full- or part-time basis, full-time enrollment is strongly encouraged.

 Job Prospects: The program is dedicated to training professional practitioners in journalism and media careers.
 Former students have also found success as freelancers and entrepreneurs.